Brownster/asterisk-freepbx/README.md

 # FREEPBX dockerfile

-Believe it or not this actually seems to work now!
+Believe it or not this actually seems to work now - But still a work in progress!

 i had a couple of issue to resolve with freepbx on first run of the container: